broeker/jumpsuit/src/pages/index.md

     - content: >-
         From day one, the web has been pushed forward by explorers and tinkerers who make up the rules as they go.
-Thanks to a new generation of rule breakers, we now have a path forward that promises fundamental improvements in how we work, what we build, and the experience we provide to our users.

-        As a result, we can now create faster and smarter web applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current server-based status quo.
+Thanks to a new generation of rule breakers, we can now create faster and smarter web applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current server-based status quo.

-        Nobody on earth has ever set out to build a slow website, or one that is frustrating to use or maintain.
 This website is dedicated to the jumpsuit life, to the learners, the curious, the test pilots, and anybody else with a passion for building a better web.
       heading: ''
 footnotes: >
   \[^1]: Here is the footnote.